Future student support

 First Nations House can assist students with their applications to the University of Toronto as well as advocate on students' behalf.
 There are multiple pathways into the University, including access programs.
 To find information about the application process, check the admissions and awards web page or contact First Nations House to talk with someone about your options.
 We also offer guided tours of First Nations House and the University of Toronto campus.

-The FNH Recruitment Officer works closely with the Office of Student Recruitment and other departments to engage future students in the diverse academic programming and vibrant Aboriginal community here at the University of Toronto.
+The FNH Recruitment Officer works closely with the Office of Student Recruitment and other departments to engage future students in the diverse academic programming and vibrant Indigenous community here at the University of Toronto.

-Our Recruitment Officer travels for much of the fall semester to provide information to Aboriginal communities about the unique services FNH offers and to promote the University of Toronto’s various programs and departments.
+Our Recruitment Officer travels for much of the fall semester to provide information to Indigenous communities about the unique services FNH offers and to promote the University of Toronto’s various programs and departments.
 Contact the Recruitment Officer if you would like First Nations House to visit your community.

 The Recruitment Officer also participates in events organized through the Aboriginal Post-Secondary Information Program (APSIP).

-First Nations House is an active member of the Aboriginal community in the city of Toronto.
+First Nations House is an active member of the Indigenous community in the city of Toronto.
 Through networking and community relationships we aim to provide cultural awareness and opportunities that engage learners of all ages.

 Financial aid inquiries